unckless/RobUnckless_Lab_Notebook/_posts/2020-09-18-WGBS-PMS-protocol.md

 - Add 600ul of M-Binding Buffer to each spin column
 - Add the entire (150ul) bisulfite conversion reaction to their respective spin columns
 - Cap and invert the spin columns (with collection tube attached) 5-10 times to well mix
-- Centrifuge spin columns at 16,000rcf for 30 seconds
+- Centrifuge spin columns at 16,000rcf for 30 seconds [Video link](https://www.youtube.com/watch?v=XNcLVsSHGa4&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=3)
 - Discard flow through in a liquid waste beaker, there is a hazardous waste container for Pico Methyl Seq Kit liquid waste in the SAA
 - Add 100ul of M-Wash Buffer to each spin column
 - Centrifuge spin columns at 16,000rcf for 30 seconds and discard flow through in waste container
-- Add 200ul of L-Desulphonation Buffer to each spin column
+- Add 200ul of L-Desulphonation Buffer to each spin column [Video link](https://www.youtube.com/watch?v=AhI5jI4g7PI&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=4)
 - Let columns sit at room temperature for 15 minutes
 - Warm the tube of DNA Elution Buffer in the thermomixer to 56 degrees C
 - Label new 1.5mL tubes, 1 for each sample (temporary)